 What was the first Pixar movie nominated for the Oscar?
 Read on.

-This is the first computer animated short film directed by John Lasseter after his exit from Industrial Light and Magic.
+This is the first computer animated short film directed by John Lasseter after his exit from ILM.
 It was produced by Pixar 1986.

 Clocking a modest two minutes in length, Luxo Jr. gives a preview of Pixar’s affinity for humanizing inanimate objects.
 The technique continues in feature-length films like Cars.

 It tells the story of an older lamp, Luxo Sr., watching a younger lamp, Luxo Jr., play with an inflated rubber ball.

 It is two minutes well spent.
 It was the first computer-generated imagery film to be nominated for an Academy Award.
 It showcases an excellent use of shadow mapping.

 In 2014, the short film was selected by the United States Library of Congress for preservation with the National Film Registry.